Hurricane Preparation and Hurricane Safety!

 Runs from June 1st through November 30th

 • Full tank of gas.
-Fill your gas tanks as soon as a Hurricane Watch is issued.
+Fill your gas tanks as soon as a Hurricane Watch is issued and continue to keep your tank filled throughout the week.

 • Cash for a week, do not count on credit cards.